vaibhavsTekdi/user-microservice/docs/fields-library/service-prd.md

 - Compose forms with ordering, grouping, and logic using JSON structures.
 - Store submitted field values across multiple typed columns for filtering and reporting.
 - APIs to: Fetch forms by entity type, Submit field values, Retrieve submitted values
-- Support multiple entity types using itemId and entityType.
+- Support multiple entity types using itemId and contextType.
 - Dynamic configuration with no need for DB schema migration.
 - Reusable across all services with minimal setup.
 - Designed for integration with role and permission systems.